jrecchia1029/ansible-avd/ansible_collections/arista/avd/docs/contribution/overview.md

    - If a bug, please see [reporting bugs](#reporting-bugs).
    - If feature request or enhancement, continue.
 2. Open a GitHub Issue
    - The issue will be reviewed and approved by a maintainer.
 3. Submit a [Pull Request (PR)](#submitting-pull-requests) referencing the issue with `Fixes #<issue number>`.

 If you follow these steps, a GitHub Issue will be opened before you submit a PR.
 However, a PR may come in without being discussed in an Issue or Discussion.
 While we don't advocate for this, you should be aware of the process that will be followed for those circumstances.

 Should this happen, and if you followed the project guidelines, have sample tests, and code quality, you will first be acknowledged for your work; thank you in advance.
 After that, the PR will be quickly reviewed to ensure that it makes sense as a contribution to the project and to gauge the work effort or issues with merging into the *devel* branch.
 If the effort required by the core team is manageable, it'll likely still be a few weeks before it gets thoroughly reviewed and merged.
 After that, it will just depend on the current backlog.

-### Contributing to Arista Validated Designs
+### Contributing to AVD

 Contributing pull requests are gladly welcomed for this repository.
 If you are planning a significant change, please start a discussion first to ensure we can merge it.